-I recently ran a session of Troika! by Daniel Sell (order it here) for the first time.
-Having read it over a several times, made my own notes/cheat sheets, and even written some material for the game as well as having run it, I feel like I can make some comments on the system's core architecture.
-It's not a deep system, or I wouldn't even attempt this kind of statement after only one outing at the table!
+I recently ran a few sessions of Troika! by Daniel Sell (order it here).
+Now having read it over a several times, made my own notes/cheat sheets, and even written some material for the game as well as having run it, I feel like I can make some comments on the system's core architecture.
+It's not a deep system, or I wouldn't even attempt this kind of statement after only a few outings at the table!

 That's the "what" of this article.
-The "why" is because Troika! is very "hackable" and I see people out there writing material for it, mainly new backgrounds or creatures, with almost no understanding of the system.
-By that I mean, they are writing things in such a way that it runs counter to the spirit of the system, is not intuitive within the context of the system, and ultimately may be destructive to the play environment of the game.
+The "why" is because Troika! is very "hackable" and I see people out there writing material for it, mainly new backgrounds or creatures, with (what appears to be) almost no understanding of the system.
+By that I mean, they are writing things in such a way that it runs counter to the basic construction of the system, is not intuitive within the context of the system, and ultimately may be destructive to the play environment of the game.

-Here are the core tenets as I see them, in no particular order, each concluding with a statement about how they should affect your design-brain.
+Here are the core tenets as I see them, in no particular order, each concluding with a statement about how I believe they should affect one's design-brain.

 Based on 2d6

 Perhaps it would be more accurate to say the game uses only d6s to accomplish all of its goals.
 Most player actions are resolved with a roll of 2d6, usually under a skill or versus an opposing roll.
 In addition to that, all randomness in the game is based on simple six-sided dice.
 Creature reactions (miens), for instance, are expressed in a d6 table.
 And one rolls for a background using d66 (two d6s rolled in the manner one rolls two d10s to get d100, which is to say one die for tens and one for the singles).